chrisandoryan/Plainmaker/README.md

 - Burp sees the decrypted traffic, including Repeater, Intruder and Scanner, but the client/mobile app and server see the encrypted version.

 However:
-- There will be no input boxes to insert an AES key and IV; you have to <ins>implement the encryption/decryption algorithm by yourself</ins>.
+- There will be no static input boxes to insert an AES key and IV; you are free to <ins>implement the flow of the encryption/decryption by yourself</ins>.
+- XX

-- But it's just that, *literally*.
-Simply take your `crypt.py`, make it into a Python class that implements `IEncryptDecrypt` interface, and *voila*. **The encrypted/decrypted values will be injected into Burpsuite's requests/responses automatically.**
+So that's that, *literally*.
+Simply take your `crypt.py` (if you already have one), make it into a Python class that implements `IEncryptDecrypt` interface, and *voila*.

+**The encrypted/decrypted values will be injected into Burpsuite's requests/responses automatically.**

 ## How It Works